-SW 640 Current Diagnostic Trends: Integrating the DSM-5 with the Strengthe' Perspective in consultation with their practicum instructor and faculty liaison.
+Students are required to enroll in the Advanced Field Education sequence while concurrently enrolled in the Advanced Practice sequence.
+Faculty are able to provide the supervision and education for students while they are engaging, assessing, intervening and evaluating in their field practicum experience through the connection of the practice courses.
+Students will be expected to apply all 10 competencies as they develop their individualized Field Learning Education Plan in consultation with their practicum instructor and faculty liaison.
 Student experiences will be regularly discussed, and all of the assignments created in the advanced practice sequence are intended to involve the work students are completing in the practicum placement.